oasis-tcs/odata-specs/docs/odata-data-aggregation-ext/odata-data-aggregation-ext.md

   </g>
 </svg>

 The `Amount` property in the `Sale` entity type is an [aggregatable property](#AggregationCapabilities), and the properties of the related entity types are groupable.
-These can be arranged in four hierarchies:
+These can be arranged in hierarchies:
 - Product hierarchy based on [groupable](#AggregationCapabilities) properties of the `Category` and `Product` entity types
 - Customer [hierarchy](#LeveledHierarchy) based on `Country` and `Customer`
 - Time [hierarchy](#LeveledHierarchy) based on `Year`, `Month`, and `Date`